-The NMC will take ‘immediate action’ to invite additional internationally trained nurses to join its emergency register, launched earlier this year to expand the workforce during the Covid-19 pandemic.
+The NMC will take ‘immediate action’ to invite additional internationally trained nurses to join its emergency register, launched in 2020 to expand the workforce during the Covid-19 pandemic.

 The register was initially open to overseas nurses who had completed all parts of their registration except their objective structured clinical examination (OSCE), but those with a registration application and relevant support declaration can now also join.

 NMC chief executive Andrea Sutcliffe said: ‘The need for as many people as possible to provide skilled care and support in hospitals, nursing homes and in the community has never been greater to ensure the NHS and social care can continue to provide kind, safe and effective care.’